Asana Best Practices For Project Management

 But you don’t have to stick with the default dash.
 You can customize your dashboard to fit your preferences and add a wide array of different charts, views, counts, and other important information.
 Setting this up thoughtfully and with stakeholders in mind can make presenting your Asana data much faster and easier.

-If you need more help in creating exportable, complex overview of your Asana data, check out Visor, which integrates with Asana and does just that – totally free.
+If you need more help in creating sharable, clearer, dashboards with your Asana data, then you should check out Visor, which integrates with Asana and does just that – totally free.
 Here’s an example of a similar chart breakdown in Visor’s Dashboard view.

 Dashboard charts in Visor